Danderson123/SBE_180391/README.md

 This repository includes a recipe and pre-built [singularity]() container.
 The pre-built container is available with each release and the container can be built with:

 `sudo singularity build SBE_180391.img Singularity.def`

+# Configuration

+The reference genome (in FASTA) format used to generate the consensus can be changed by modifying the value for `reference_FASTA` in `config.yaml` to the absolute path of the new reference FASTA.

+The directory containing the long reads to be analysed can be modify by changing the value for `nanopore_directory` in `config.yaml` to the absolute path to the new directory.

+The directory containing the short reads to be analysed can be modify by changing the value for `illumina_directory` in `config.yaml` to the absolute path to the new directory **NOTE: Illumina reads are assumed to be paired-end and deinterleaved**.